AppliedAcousticsChalmers/auralization-toolbox/README.md

 In the folder `resources`, we provide example sound field data for a reverberant room with a reverb decay time of around 1 s ("big hall") in the file `resources/sound_field_pv_spherical_surface_big_hall_L81.mat`.
 The sampling grid is a spherical surface grid with a radius of 70 mm and 81 nodes on a Fliege grid.
 The matching precomputed auralization matrix is provided the file `auralization_matrices/auralization_matrix_ambisonics_pv_spherical_surface_L81.mat` and performs 7th-order auralization.
 We chose it because 7th order is the highest that the plugins that we use in the example Reaper project `binaural_rendering.rpp` support (find more details about the Reaper project [below](#ambi)).

 As we documented in (Ahrens, 2024) referenced above, spherical grids in comination with ambisonic auralization are most favorable.
 Guaranteed perceptual transparency of the auralization requires in the order of 289 points (of pressure and velocity).
 You may find that the grid with 81 points allows for very reasonable auralization already.
-My personal favorite is 225 points.
 The scripts `compute_auralization_matrix_ambisonics.m` and `compute_auralization_matrix_direct.m` compute anechoic binaural audio examples that will allow for you to verify instantly if the result for your parameter choice is as desired.

 Note that we provide only very few precomputed auralization matrices in the folder `auralization_matrices` because serious auralization matrices produce file sizes in the order of hundreds of MB and the matched room data even more than that, and we do not want to clog the internet.